OpenSDN-io/docs/opensdn-feature-architecture-guide/understanding-quotas.rst

 Overview: OpenSDN quotas
 ----------------------------

-Quotas used to prevent system capacities from being exhausted without notification.
+Quotas are used to prevent system capacities from being exhausted without notification.
 Quotas are operational limits.

 Quotas are currently enforced at the tenant (or project) level.
 OpenSDN support quotas for the next resources: